chaos-mesh/chaos-mesh/website/docs/user_guides/experiment_scope.md

 This document describes how to define the scope of a chaos experiment.

-Chaos Mesh provides a lot of selectors for users and you can use them to define the scope of our chaos experiment.
+Chaos Mesh provides a variety of selectors, which you can use to define the scope of your chaos experiment.
 These selectors are defined in the `spec.selector` field of the chaos object.

 ## Namespace selectors

-Namespace selectors are used to filtering the chaos experiment targets by the namespaces and defined as a set of string.
-If this selector is empty, Chaos Mesh will use the namespace of the chaos experiment object as the default namespace selector.
+Namespace selectors filter the chaos experiment targets by the namespace.
+Defined as a set of strings.
+The default namespace selector for Chaos Mesh is the chaos experiment object.
 For example:

 ```yaml
 spec: